ganity/istio-kubernetes-example/README.md

 This is a example for istio on kubernetes, Which with two service write in nodejs and python.

-the more info about [the project](https://my.oschina.net/ganity/blog/1616866)
+the more info about [the project in 中文](https://my.oschina.net/ganity/blog/1616866)

 and the dependents like